magicaks/magicaks/setup.md

     ```bash
     Error: Error running command '/mnt/c//2-provision-aks/getcreds.sh ': exit status 127.
 Output: /bin/sh: 1: /mnt/c//2-provision-aks/getcreds.sh: not found
     ```
     *We know it's the 21 century, but check the line endings*.
-Line endings must LF instead of CRLF (this may happen if you clone the repo from windows for example.) - check the line endings of all sh files in the repo at once and set them to LF.
+Line endings must be in LF format instead of CRLF.
+You may run into this issue, if you clone the repository in Windows for example.
+Check the line endings of all the bash script files (`*.sh`) in the repository and set them to LF format to correct the problem.

     You can use the `dos2unix` utilty to do the conversion.
 Install it via apt-get.